Ways of researching film at the State Library Victoria

 Dealing with the gruesome and scary, the horror film is best for those who love a good fright!

-The science fiction film deals with largely imaginative concepts such as time travel, outer space and extraterrestial beings, future technologies, and the strange and mysterious.
+The science fiction film deals with largely imaginative concepts such as time travel, outer space and extraterrestrial beings, future technologies, and the strange and mysterious.

 Science Fiction - general search term - science fiction film*

-Whether 'film noir' it is a genre itself is debatable, but it is undeniable these original group of films have had a large impact on filmmaking worldwide.
+Whether film noir it is a genre itself is debatable, but it is undeniable these films, particularly from the 1930s to 1950s, have had a large impact on filmmaking worldwide.

 Film Noir - general search - film* noir